 - 2 cups shredded turkey meat

-Make your turkey broth and lard: Place the turkey carcass—bones, skin, cartilage—into a large pot and cover it with water.
-Cover the pot and boil over medium heat for 2-3 hours, adding hot water as necessary to keep the bones covered.
+Place the turkey carcass—bones, skin, cartilage—into a large pot and cover it with water.
+Cover the pot and boil over medium heat for 2 to 3 hours, adding hot water as necessary to keep the bones covered.
 Take the broth off the heat and allow it to cool down somewhat.

 Measure out 2 cups (1/2 liter) of the turkey broth for our tamale-making; use the rest for another purpose (such as making turkey noodle soup) or freeze it for another occasion.

-Combine the masa harina with the baking powder, salt, 2/3 cup turkey fat and 2 cups turkey broth.
+Combine the masa harina with the baking powder, salt, turkey fat, and turkey broth.
 Stir very well, first with a wooden spoon and then with your hands, until very well mixed.

-Continue to stir with a wooden spoon for at least 15 minutes more, without stopping—ideally, you would have one or more helpers to take turns with at this point.
+Continue to stir with a wooden spoon for at least 15 minutes more, without stopping.
 The more you beat the masa, the lighter and fluffier your tamales will turn out.

 Place your tamales into a tamale pot or other steam cooker.
 Cover and seal the pot well.
 Steam your tamales for about an hour, until cooked through.